 The PUREWAVE CM-07 is quality-made by PADO, a company that’s been making patented technology since 2003.

 The PUREWAVE CM-07 is an electric handheld massager with 6 interchangeable massage head attachments for use on your back as well as soft tissue throughout your body.

 The large pad-like head can pulse your larger muscle groups to boost blood circulation.

 The point stick massage head can get into small crevices around your shoulder joints, hip joints and at the base of your skull to expel the tension that builds up.

 The versatility of this product is what makes it ideal, since you can adjust the massage node and intensity for different muscles you target.

 However, the tool requires you to reach over your shoulder or around your side to get to your back.

 If you want something you’ll use daily to release tension and stay ahead of back pain without the help of another person, you may find it too labour-intensive.

 On the other hand, if you have specifically tight muscle knots, this packs the intensity you need and gives you precision.

-The design of the Naipo massager makes it ideal for a relaxing upper back and neck massage.
+The design of the Naipo shiatsu back and neck massager makes it ideal for a relaxing upper back and neck massage.